Electric Scooter Warranty and Returns Guide – Gotchas and Fine Print, Simplified

 Return periods and return policies

-Pretty much all of the reputable brands and stores have some return policies for their scooters.
-Almost all of them are either 14 or 30 days, but some brands offer 7 days to return the product, and a few offer just 3 days.
+Most reputable brands and stores have return policies for their scooters, typically lasting 14 or 30 days, though some offer shorter periods like 7 or even just 3 days.

-If the scooter is dead-on-arrival, or suffers a major malfunction in the return period, there should be at least one of the following three options available, if not all three:
+If the scooter arrives dead-on-arrival or experiences a major malfunction within the return period, at least one of the following three options should be available, if not all three:

 Warranty policies of the most trusted brands